LaurenceA/agent/README.md

   - Is this command trying to write a file?
 (If so, don't include the command in context, instead remind the agent to use the explore tools).

 * if model asks to explore something we already have explored, remind it it will get automatic updates.

-* for code written, we have GPT-4o mini asked two questions:
-  - line numbers for any "unchanged code" comments?
-  - line numbers for any "implement code here" comments.

 * how to integrate LSP info where a function is called?
   - just get Claude to write requests for the LSP?